 Q: Do I need retouching on my photos?
 A: Retouching is ideal for certain types of single subject portraits, like professional headshots, or when there is a particular known issue you would like addressed in your photograph such as an acne flare up or a recent cat scratch.
 For example, I once did a fall senior portrait where the young man had spent the summer caddying on a golf course and got a distinctive hat tan line on his forehead.
 In his portraits, the client paid to have this removed.
 In another instance, I photographed an outdoor wedding which suffered unexpectedly high winds.
 Many of the wedding portrait subjects had flyaway hairs which the client paid to remove.
 Barring the instances described above, in most circumstances basic editing alone is more than sufficient to achieve a stylish, professional look to your session photographs.

 Q: How would you describe your photography style?
 A: I tend towards the candid and documentary--what's often described as "lifestyle" photography.
 It emphasizes the natural and steers away from the posed and artificial--capturing people as they are in real life, artistically.
-Now, that doesn't mean there is no posing involved!
-I often guide or prompt my clients, use supplemental lighting, stage important moments in a wedding or event if the moment didn't naturally pan out "picture-perfect".
-But a large part of what I incorporate into my work is getting to know my clients--their personality, interests, and life experiences--so that I can capture and convey those things about them in a natural and aesthetically pleasing way.
+A large part of what I incorporate into my work is getting to know my clients--their personality, interests, and life experiences--so that I can capture and convey those things about them in a natural and aesthetically pleasing way.
+Now that doesn't mean there is no posing involved!
+I often guide or prompt my clients, show them where best to place their hands, use supplemental lighting, tell jokes, stage important moments in a wedding or event if the moment didn't naturally pan out "picture-perfect".

 Q: How long have you been doing photography?
 A: Professionally, since 2012!
 So, over a decade, now.
-I transitioned to being a full-time professional in January of that year, though I had been doing photography semi-professionally during college as well, from roughly 2009-2011.
+I transitioned to being a full-time professional in January of that year, though I had been doing photography semi-professionally during college as well, from roughly 2008 through 2011.

 Davis-based, Northern California wedding, event, portrait, and commercial photographer.
 Copyright Kirstin Adams, all rights reserved.